 In the report, Vice-Chancellor Sir Leszek Borysiewicz commented that “The University’s diversity plays a key role in sustaining its academic excellence.
 Cambridge has always thrived by seeking to maintain an open and inclusive multi-national community.”
 Non-UK nationalities also constituted 34.3 per cent of academic and service staff of known nationality, representing 111 nations.

 Students with a disability comprised of 6.9 per cent of total confirmed students, an increase of 0.9 per cent over the past two years.
 More students with disabilities sought support from University bodies in 2015-16, rising 14 per cent over the past year.
 This reflects efforts by the University to better represent these students and diminish “any perceived stigma around the disclosure of disability”.
-The University hope to make further progress as the SPACE network, which will host key internal diversity events such as the 13th Annual Disability Lecture and the Annual Race lecture, will be formally launched in 2016-17.

 Furthermore, the proportion of male and female students has remained relatively even over a number of years at both undergraduate and postgraduate levels.
 Female students were more likely to be offered places at the University, making up 49.7 per cent of all admissions despite 55.4 per cent of applications coming from men.
 However, the percentage of undergraduate women who gained Firsts was considerably lower than their male counterparts, at 22.7 per cent compared with 31.6 per cent, showcasing a gender attainment gap of 8.9 per cent.